How to read your credit card statement

 A payment information box appears near the top of your credit card statement.
 Here, you’ll likely find:

-- Late payment warning: Depending on your issuer, you may be charged a fee for late payments.
-This lets you know what that fee could be.
-Some issuers may also charge increased interest, also referred to as a penalty rate.
+Late payment warning: Depending on your issuer, you may be charged a fee for late payments.
+The late payment warning lets you know what that fee could be.
+Some issuers may also charge increased interest, which is sometimes also referred to as a penalty rate.
 If so, you may see that rate listed here as well.

-- Minimum payment warning: The amount you pay each month can impact how long it takes you to pay off your balance in full.
-The minimum payment warning shows how long it would take to pay your balance using the minimum if you do not continue to transact on your account.
+Minimum payment warning: The amount you pay each month can impact how long it takes you to pay off your balance in full.
+The minimum payment warning shows how long it would take to pay your balance using the minimum if you don’t continue to make transactions on your account.
 It also shows how much you could wind up paying in interest.

 Account summary

 The account summary provides a snapshot of your account activity during the latest billing period.
 Most summaries begin with your balance at the end of the last billing cycle.
-You may also see a reminder about your credit limit and how much is still available.
+You may also see a reminder about your credit limit and how much credit you still have available.
 Other line items could include:

 Further down your statement, you’ll find more details about each of these in the transactions section.